 Next, tell the students to pay attention to the video and to be prepared to answer a few questions related to some general points that the speaker is going to make.
 They can take notes if they wish.

-Play the first few minutes of the video and write some questions down on some paper as you watch.
+Play the first few minutes of the video.
+Write some questions down on some paper as you watch.
 You can prepare the questions beforehand if you wish, but it isn’t necessary since it may help to model the task to demonstrate to the students what they will be doing in the next stages.

 Stop the video after about 2 minutes.
 Write the questions that you created on the board or simply ask the students directly.
 They can discuss the questions in groups or pairs then lead feedback.

 After the first round of questions and answers, tell the students that they are going to watch the next few minutes of the video.
-As they are watching, they should create three or four questions related to what they have seen or heard on the video.
+As they are watching, they should create some questions related to what they have seen or heard on the video.

 Follow-Up ESL Activities:

 To wrap up the TED Talk listening activity, have the students discuss the topics covered in the presentation further.
 They can express their opinions in groups.

 If there is enough time remaining in class, they could do a written synopsis of the TED talk and give their opinions about it in writing.
 To focus on improving students’ writing, try the Five Senses ESL Writing Activity or the News Report ESL Writing Activity.

 You could even use the TED Talk transcript in a Jigsaw Reading ESL Activity.